Designing Efficient Hybrid and Single-Arm Trials: External Control Borrowing and Sample Size Calculation: Introduction

-In this paper, we propose a unified experimental design framework that incorporates ECs without relying on interim adaptations and fully utilizes EIF-based doubly robust estimators \citep{li2023improving, gao2025improving, wang2025rate}.
-We provide a general power formula for the consistent estimator of the target estimand, the average treatment effect (ATE) in the current study population.
+In this paper, we focus on an experimental design problem that incorporates ECs without necessitating interim adaptations, while simultaneously fully leveraging EIF-based doubly robust estimators \citep{li2023improving, gao2025improving, wang2025rate}.
+We provide a generalized power formula for the consistent estimator of the target estimand, the average treatment effect (ATE) in the current study population, which is applicable to trials both with and without external control information.
 To enable the sample size calculation prior to trial design, we derive the asymptotic variance expression of the corresponding estimators and introduce a pre-experimental variance estimation procedure applicable to standard RCT designs, hybrid designs, and single-arm designs.
 By borrowing information from ECs, hybrid and single-arm designs can yield substantial sample size savings, particularly in unbalanced designs with larger treatment allocations in the current study.

 The remainder of this article is organized as follows.
 Section \ref{sec:basic} introduces the setting, notation, and EIF-based doubly robust estimators for trials with external control borrowing.
-Section \ref{sec:frame} presents a unified experimental design framework that encompasses RCT, hybrid and single-arm designs, and provides a sufficient condition for sample size determination.
+Section \ref{sec:frame} presents an experimental design problem that encompasses RCT, hybrid and single-arm designs, and provides a sufficient condition for sample size determination.
 Section \ref{sec:var} derives the asymptotic variance of the corresponding estimators and outlines a pre-experimental variance estimation procedure.
 Section \ref{sec:simu} evaluates the performance of the proposed designs through simulation studies, and Section \ref{sec:case} illustrates designs in a real-data application.
 Section \ref{sec:discuss} concludes with a discussion.